oliverturner/blog/src/pages/posts/mqs-in-js.md

 <Sidebar client:media={'(min-width: 768px)'} />
 ```

-### An issue arises...
+### But wait...
-This is very cool but... if `matchMedia` is now a control mechanism for
+This is very cool but...\
+🤔 if `matchMedia` is now a control mechanism for behaviour, then...\
-behaviour, then we'll want to keep our media queries aligned with our application
+😟 we'll need to keep our media queries aligned with our application code, so...\
-code... so how do we keep CSS in sync with our JS?
-Manually keeping track of
+😱 how do we keep CSS in sync with our JS?!?!

-both across a large application under heavy development would be brittle and
+Manually keeping track of both across a large application under heavy development
-bug-prone, no?
+sounds bound to be brittle and bug-prone, but here's how, with the addition of

-Here's how you can maintain a single source of truth and get friendlier CSS into
+just two files, you can maintain a single source of truth _and_ get friendlier
-the bargain 😀
+CSS thrown in for free 😀

 ## Step 1: Define your breakpoints
 ```js